freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Mid term goal extends userspace.
 SIMD extensions can be used to make these functions faster.
-They can't easily be used in the kernel: SIMD registers are not saved on transitions user<->kernel for performance reasons.
+They can't easily be used in the kernel: SIMD registers are not saved on transitions user&lt;-&gt;kernel for performance reasons.
 Thus any use would have to take care of saving these registers, which can consume any win from using them in the first place.
 This is not a concern for userspace code.